Commutative exact algebras and modular tensor categories

 \subsubsection{Basic setup}

 Let $\C$ be a braided finite tensor category over $\kk$.
 Denote the set of invertible simple objects in $\C$ as $\Inv(\C)$.
 As $\C$ is braided, $G:=\Inv(\C)$ is an abelian group under the tensor product.
 For $g\in G$, denote the corresponding object in $\C$ as $X_g$.
-Then the semisimple subcategory of $\C$ spanned by $\Inv(\C)$ will be a pointed fusion category of the form $\C(G,q)$ where $q:G\rightarrow \kk^{\times}$ is a quadratic form determined by $c_{X_g,X_g} = q(g)\id_{X_{g^2}}$ for all $g\in G$.
+Then the semisimple subcategory of $\C$ spanned by $\Inv(\C)$ will be a pointed fusion category of the form $\C(G,q)$ where $q:G\rightarrow \kk^{\times}$ is a quadratic form determined by $c_{X_g,X_g} = q(g)\id_{X_{g^2}}$ for all $g\in G$ \cite[\S8.4]{etingof2016tensor}.

 \begin{lemma} Let $H\subset \Inv(\C)$ be a subgroup and consider the object $A_H=\oplus_{h\in H}X_h$. \begin{enumerate} \item If $c_{X_h,X_h}=\id$ for all $h\in H$, then $A_H$ is a haploid, commutative and exact algebra in $\C$.
 Hence, $\C_A^{\loc}$ is a braided FTC. \item If, in addition, $\C$ is ribbon FTC (or MTC) and $\theta_{X_h}=\id_{X_h}$ for all $h\in H$, then $A_H$ is, in addition, symmetric Frobenius.
-Hence, $\C_A^{\loc}$ is a ribbon FTC (or MTC). \end{enumerate} \end{lemma} \begin{proof} By the discussion in Appendix~\ref{app:pointed}, $A_H$ is a haploid, commutative and separable Frobenius (hence, exact) algebra in the category $\C(\Inv(\C),q)$.
-As $\C(\Inv(\C),q)\hookrightarrow \C$ is a fully faithful braided tensor functor, the resulting algebra in $\C$ is also separable Frobenius, commutative and haploid.
-In particular, it is exact by Lemma~\ref{lem:separable-is-exact}.
+Hence, $\C_A^{\loc}$ is a ribbon FTC (or MTC). \end{enumerate} \end{lemma} \begin{proof} By the discussion in Appendix~\ref{app:pointed}, $A_H$ is a haploid, commutative and exact Frobenius algebra in the category $\C(\Inv(\C),q)$.
+As $\C(\Inv(\C),q)\hookrightarrow \C$ is a fully faithful braided tensor functor, by Lemma~\ref{lem:F-preserves}, the resulting algebra in $\C$ is also exact Frobenius, commutative and haploid.
 Thus, part (a) is proved.

 For (b), the assumption implies that $\theta_A=\id$.
 Also, as $A$ is Frobenius, $A^*\cong A\in(\C_A^{\loc})'$.
 Thus, by Theorem~\ref{thm:FTC-main-result}, the claim follows. \end{proof}

 We call such an algebra $A$ that is a direct sum of simple invertible objects in $\C$ a \textit{simple current algebra}.
 We note one particular case: if $X\in\Inv(\C)$ satisfies $X^{\otimes n}\cong\unit$ and $c_{X,X}=\id$, then $A=\unit\oplus X \oplus \ldots \oplus X^{n-1}$ is a haploid commutative exact algebra in $\C$.
 If $\theta_X=\id_X$, then $\theta_A=\id_A$ and $\C_A^{\loc}$ is a ribbon FTC.